itucsdb1602/itucsdb1602/docs/worksharing.rst

       - Reference to Tags Tables in Keywords table
       - List, Add, Delete and Update Operations for Post_keywords Table
       - Reference to Keywords and Posts in Post Keywords Table
-      - List, Add, Delete and Update Operations for pLikes relaion

    + *Interface Operations*